 MTHFR symptoms & what to look for

-Along with the symptoms above there are several medical indicators that can indicate the possibility of having the MTHFR gene problem.
+Along with the symptoms above, there are several medical indicators that can indicate the possibility of having the MTHFR mutation.
 Here is a basic guide to look for clues based on common medical tests such as blood tests:

 - When you do a blood test to check, do you have elevated red cell folate levels?

 - Is your serum B12 <500

-- Do you have chronic low white blood cell count (WCC), neutrophilis, lymphocytes?
+- Do you have chronic low white blood cell count (WCC), neutrophils, lymphocytes?

 - Do you have increased mean corpuscular volume (MCV) >90 (High red blood cell count)?

-- Do you have increased red blood cell distribution width (RDW) >13%?
+- You have increased red blood cell distribution width (RDW) >13%?

-- Do you have elevated homocysteine levels?
-Levels over 7-8 umol are considered high?
+- You have elevated homocysteine levels?
+Levels over 7-8 µmol/L are considered high?

-- Do you have vitamin B12 deficiency symptoms despite a normal serum B12 count such as poor hair condition, eczema or dematitis, mouth oversenitive to heat or cold, irritability, anxiety, tension, lack of energy, constipation, tender or sore muscles, pale skin.
-Homocysteine levels over 12 indicate B12 deficiency.
+- Do you have vitamin B12 deficiency symptoms despite a normal serum B12 count?
+Such as poor hair condition, eczema or dermatitis, mouth oversensitive to heat or cold.
+Irritability, anxiety, and tension.
+Further lack of energy, constipation, tender or sore muscles, pale skin?
+High homocysteine levels or Homocysteine levels over 12 indicate a B12 deficiency.

 MTHFR Infertility & miscarriages

-People with the MTHFR gene mutation have a greater chance of becoming mentally ill, this is because the brain requires optimal functioning of folate, all vitamin B groups, amino acids, essential fatty acids and proper methylation to fuction properly.
-Those who experience any of the symptoms on this page related to metal health are strongly encouraged to test for the MTHFR gene mutation.
+People with MTHFR mutations and or an MTHFR gene mutation have a greater chance of becoming mentally ill.
+This is because the brain requires optimal functioning of folate, all vitamin B groups, amino acids, essential fatty acids, and proper methylation to function properly.
+Those who experience any of the symptoms on this page related to mental health are strongly encouraged to test for the MTHFR gene mutation.
 Some of these symptoms include:

-As mentioned above populations who have the MTHFR gene defect are over 50% generally with some countries having higher rates than others which vary depending on ethnicity, this however is not a good measure due to the fact that many people have no idea where their genes come from originally.
-If you can relate to any of the symptoms on this page you should get tested so that you know one way or the other, this is very important in preventing serious disease.
+As mentioned above populations who have the MTHFR gene defect are over 50% generally.
+Some countries have higher rates than others which vary depending on ethnicity.
+If you can relate to any of the symptoms on this page you should get tested so that you know one way or the other, this is very important in preventing serious diseases.